logo image

 1730 - the Ecclefechan Hotel was built.

-1788 - stagecoaches traveling between Glasgow and London began using the village for stopovers, with Ecclefechan being 77 miles south of Glasgow.
+1788 - Stagecoaches traveling between Glasgow and London began using the Village for stopovers, with Ecclefechan being 77 miles south of Glasgow.

-The stagecoaches would take 6 days to travel the 400 miles between the two cities, traveling up to 80 miles each day.
+The Stagecoaches would take 6 days to travel the 400 miles between the two cities, traveling up to 80 miles each day.

 1795 - Thomas Carlyle was born in the village.